Jithin13718/Vidya_Ai_tutor/README.md

-# 📚 Vidya — AI Tutor for Rural India
+# 📚 Vidya: AI Instructor for India's Rural Areas

-> An intelligent tutoring system using **Context Pruning** to reduce LLM token usage by 85–92%, making AI-powered education viable on 2G networks.
+> AI-powered schooling is feasible over 2G networks thanks to an intelligent teaching system that uses **Context Pruning** to cut LLM token usage by 85–92%.

 ---